negregg/seng560calcuator/README.md

 You may choose to also manually download the application from: https://github.com/negregg/seng560calcuator/archive/master.zip

-Note: All files needed for application to run are included in the repoistory including the ` seng560Calc  ` library.
+Note: All files needed for application to run are included in the repository including the ` seng560Calc  ` library.

 ## Executing the Program